Overview

 The script comes in the form of a ZIP file which allows you to extract the .PS1 file on to your machine.
 It is recommended that it be run from the c:\scripts directory on your local machine.
 If you want to change the output then the first few lines of the script have the location where you can change this.

-When you run the PowerShell or PowerShell ISE window to run the script it is important that you “Run As Administrator” when you start it.
+When you run the PowerShell session to run the script it is important that you “Run As Administrator” when you start it.
 This is a requirement of the PowerShell modules that Microsoft 365 uses to connect to the cloud and you will find that they will fail without the local administrator privileges.

 Discount